Rick-Man-God/wiki-official/mac-os-tutorial.md

 ```

-To start installation from the elastic client directory, type on your terminal:
+To start installation from the XEL client directory, type on your terminal:

 ```text